oracle/graalpython/docs/user/ParserDetails.md

 Note that a Python context will not enable writing `.pyc` files by default.
 The `graalpy` launcher enables it by default, but if this is desired in the embedding use case, care should be taken to ensure that the `__pycache__` location is properly managed and the files in that location are secured against manipulation just like the source `.py` files they were derived from.

-Note also that to upgrade the application sources to Oracle GraalVM Python runtime, old `.pyc` files must be removed by the embedder as required.
+Note also that to upgrade the application sources to Oracle GraalPy, old `.pyc` files must be removed by the embedder as required.

 ## Security Considerations

 All file operations (obtaining the data, timestamps, and writing `pyc` files) are done through the [FileSystem API](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/io/FileSystem.html).
 Embedders can modify all of these operations by means of custom (e.g., read-only) `FileSystem` implementations.
-The embedder can also effectively disable the creation of `.pyc` files by disabling I/O permissions for GraalVM's Python runtime.
+The embedder can also effectively disable the creation of `.pyc` files by disabling I/O permissions for GraalPy.

 If the `.pyc` files are not readable, their location is not writable.
 If the `.pyc` files' serialization data or magic numbers are corrupted in any way, the deserialization fails and we just parse the `.py` file again.